 Do not place any article under the adjustable pedals or impede its ability to move as it may cause damage to the pedal controls.
 Pedal travel may become limited if movement is stopped by an obstruction in the adjustable pedal's path.

 ELECTRONIC SPEED CONTROL - IF EQUIPPED

-When engaged, this device takes over accelerator operation at speeds greater than 25 mph (40 km/h).
+When engaged, the Electronic Speed Control system takes over accelerator operation at speeds greater than 25 mph (40 km/h).
 The controls are mounted on the steering wheel.